-The BS in Biomedical Engineering requires completion of the courses in the core curriculum, four upper level engineering electives (tier), five humanity/social science electives, and two general electives (see sample curriculum at right).
+The BS in Biomedical Engineering requires completion of the courses in the core curriculum, five upper level engineering electives (two from tier 1, three from tier 2), five humanity/social science electives, and three general electives (see sample curriculum at right).

 Students must also meet all School of Engineering & Applied Science and WashU requirements (including the English Composition requirement) and, to satisfy ABET requirements for a professional degree, must accrue 47 engineering topics credits over their coursework.

 BME Curriculum Total Credits = 120 (49 topics credits)

 Students majoring in Biomedical Engineering may choose to double major within SEAS, leading to a second professional Bachelor of Science degree in one of the other engineering disciplines in four years.
 A degree in Biomedical Engineering combined with a professional degree in one of the traditional engineering disciplines can be expected to enhance employment options in industry.
 Depending upon the second major chosen, total unit requirements may range from 140 to 148 (or fewer if the student enters with AP credits).
 Hence, some summer work may be necessary in order to complete a double major within four academic years.
 To determine the specific requirements to be satisfied for both degrees, students are urged to consult with an adviser in the second department and their four-year adviser as early as possible.

 A majority of undergraduate engineering students pursue a minor in engineering or other disciplines, such as business.
 For Biomedical Engineering majors, there are four engineering minors that are easily obtainable within the typical four year BME curriculum.
 These recommended minors require 4 or less additional classes – most of which count towards the electives within the BME major.

 Recommended Engineering Minors for Biomedical Engineering Majors